WHAT'S THE DIFFERENCE BETWEEN BLUE AND PURPLE SHAMPOO?

 You may be familiar with purple shampoo, which counteracts the yellow tones that create a brassy look in color-treated blonde hair.

-achieves a similar purpose but for brunette hair.
+Blue shampoo achieves a similar purpose but for brunette hair.

 After a month or so of shampooing, heat-styling, and sun exposure, that gorgeous color you left the salon with often begins to fade.
 What you’re left with are the brassy undertones.
 For blonde hair, those undertones will often be somewhere between yellow and oranage while for brunette hair, they will be somewhere between orange to a coppery red.